gabrielsyphan/Springcloud-Microservice-Flower-Store/README.md

 # Springcloud Microservices - Flower Store
-This is a Flower store created in a microservice architecture using Springboot, Eureka, Config Service and so on.
+This is a Flower store created in a microservice architecture using Springboot, Eureka, Ribbon, OpenFeign, Config Service and so on.

 ## Configuration
-You should have Docker compose and Maven installed on your machine.
+You should have Docker compose, Maven and JDK 17 installed on your machine.

 * On root folder, run `docker-compose up -d` to start the database.
 * On each microservice folder, run `mvn clean install` to build the microservice.